Hello, how can we help you?

 • "Normal": the timer will wait 5 days.

-After the configuration, save the data of the timer event.
+4. After the configuration, save the data of the timer event.

-Message (send) - Intermediate event
+Message (send) - Intermediate

 E-mail

-• Subject: Enter the title of the e-mail that will be sent when this event is executed.
+Subject: enter the title of the e-mail that will be sent when this event is executed.

-• Process history: Check this field so that the process instance history is added to the e-mail content.
+• Process history: check this field so that the process instance history is added to the e-mail content.

 • If the Only comments and received e-mails option is checked, the content of the e-mail will contain the comments and the corresponding history of received e-mails.

-Select the attributes that will be displayed in the e-mail.
+Attribute: select the attributes that will be displayed in the e-mail.
 Only attributes associated with the process will be available for selection.

 Message

 Use this tab to allow the message event to execute a message receiving event from another process.
-On this tab, it is also possible to configure the correlation between instances, that is, the message receiving event of another process will only run if both processes have a certain value.
+On this tab, it is also possible to configure the correlation between instances, that is, the message receiving event of another process will only be executed if both processes have a certain value.
 To do that, fill in the following fields:

 Correlation between instances

 Correlation between instances allows using advanced expressions with several combinations; for example, it is possible to compare several parameters while only one of them must be "true".
-If any configuration is made in this section, then the message receiving event of the other process will only be executed if it has the same value as in the event in question.
+If any configuration is performed in this section, the message receiving event of the other process will only be executed if it has the same value as that in the event in question.
 Use the available buttons to add or edit the correlation configuration.
 On the screen that will be displayed, fill out the following fields:

-• Use the %WF_IDINSTANCE% and %WF_PARENT_IDINSTANCE% constants to send the ID # of the current instance and the upper instance.
+• Use the %WF_IDINSTANCE% and %WF_PARENT_IDINSTANCE% constants to send the ID # of the current instance and of the upper instance.
 With these constants, the communication between instances occurs in a clearer, more precise way, such as: A sub-process can send a message directly to its upper instance, without the need to use parameters with form fields.

 Survey